 Most programs have writers on their staff.
 Why do you have editors only?

 Editors read prose pieces all day long.
 They spot talent and they recognize excellence.
-They are the people who evaluate manuscripts, who accept them or reject them.
-This is a magnificent opportunity to learn from them and to understand what they are looking for, how they read, and more importantly how they judge a work.
+They are the people who evaluate manuscripts, who accept or reject them.
+The Writers’ Institute is a magnificent opportunity to learn from editors, to understand what they are looking for, how they read, and more importantly how they judge a work.
 To quote our motto once more: we never invite famous writers to teach, we hire the editors who made them famous.